 At Continental and World Championships, each competitor is entitled to four (4) official preliminary flights.
-After completion of the preliminary flights the top 15 are entitled to three fly-off flights.
-At national and Open International Competitions the preliminary/fly-off system is not mandatory.
+After completion of the preliminary flights the top 28 pilots are entitled to two (2) semi final flights.
+After completion of the semi final flights, the top 14 pilots are entitled to two (2) final flights.
+At National and Open International Competitions, the preliminary/semi final/final system is not mandatory.